Stocks touch new highs as volatility eases, dollar gains

 Brent crude futures settled up 73 cents at $72.22 a barrel.
 U.S. crude futures rose 82 cents to settle at $70.05 a barrel.

-Overnight in Asia, Tokyo’s Nikkei 225 had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co’s Alzheimer’s drug received U.S. regulatory approval.
+Overnight in Asia, Tokyo’s Nikkei 225 (.N225) had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co’s (4523.T) Alzheimer’s drug received U.S. regulatory approval.

-Reporting by Herbert Lash, by Stefano Rebaudo in Milan; Editing by Marguerita Choy and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.